victorpoughon/torchlensmaker/roadmap.md

 * be able to measure focal lengths in different ways that make sense for optics (front, back, etc): choose a reference point on the lens
 * position a lens relative to its center, or other points on the lens: front, back, center, nodes, etc.

+## Parametric coordinates

+t:
+shape parametric coordinate
+valid on shape.domain()
+domain is anything the shape wants but must be:
+0 indicates center
+finite value for domain maximum

+s:
+normalized parametric coordinate
+domain is (-1, 1) where 0 indicates the center (principal axis), and 1 is the extremity of the shape

+convert using
+s = t / domain
+t = s*domain

+or enforce normalized everywhere?